dorukardahan/twitterapi-io-mcp/docs/endpoints/get_tweet_reply.md

 ## Description

-get tweet replies by tweet id.Each page returns up to 20 replies(Sometimes less than 20,because we will filter out ads or other not  tweets).
+get tweet replies by tweet id.
+Each page returns up to 20 replies(Sometimes less than 20,because we will filter out ads or other not  tweets).
 Use cursor for pagination.
 Order by reply time desc

 ## Example (curl)